 For more truth about the enslaved-COW DAIRY industry (including organic) and why the VEAL industry is its by-product: www.humanemyth.org/happycows.htm

 There should be no doubt that it is a huge risk to your health when you consume commercial dairy products.
 On the other hand, purchasing organic dairy, although a lot safer, does not address the issue of lactose intolerance.
-Neither does it address the fact that the organically fed cows are also sent to slaughter once their milk production drops.
+Neither does it address the fact that the organically fed cows are also sent to slaughter once their milk production drops and their calves taken from them immediately after birth.
 This point alone should shake your conscience to the core and make you think twice about supporting these brutal commercial operations.
 If you insist on making milk a part of your diet, however, there is no better milk than pure unhomogenized and unpasteurized milk willingly offered by family-owned cows that are loved, protected are never sent to slaughter.
 Cows that are never separated from their calves and are never artificially inseminated.
-This is the only kind of milk that could be considered sattvic or part of a food yogi diet.
+This is the ONLY kind of milk that could be considered sattvic or part of a food yogi diet, any other dairy is impure and tainted with violence.
 Sadly, the so-called “ahimsa dairy” standards being promoted today are not as sattvic as they make out, as clearly evidenced on the Ahimsa Dairy Foundation website.

 I understand that the Ahimsa Dairy Foundation is a separate non-profit from ISKCON, but why would ISKCON allow itself to be aligned with this sub-standard?